Type 2 Diabetes - Know your risk

 If you've had polycystic ovaries, gestational diabetes, or a baby weighing over 10 pounds

-If you or a family member are at risk of type 2 you can join a free programme called Healthier You, thousands from NWL have already started it.
-Check your risk today.
+If you or a family member are at risk of type 2 you can join a free programme called Healthier You.
+Thousands from NWL have already started it.
+You can check your risk today on this free tool.

 Check if you or a family member are at risk now